PostSwitch

 Unveiling the Mysteries of Protein Modifications:

 Our research focuses on the fascinating journey of post-translational modification of proteins.
 By leveraging state-of-the-art proteomics, structral biology, spatial biology and computational modelling, we aim to unravel the complexities of protein modifications and their roles in cellular processes and diseases.
-As PT modified proteins are the actual effectors in diseases, we believe that our findings will pave the way for groundbreaking advancements in medical and biotechnological fields.
+As PTM modified proteins are the actual effectors in diseases, we believe that our findings will pave the way for groundbreaking advancements in medical and biotechnological fields.

 Post-translational protein switches in health and disease (PostSwitch)